Participating in clinical trial during COVID-19

 - Simple Spoon (West Houston and The Woodlands)

-Our experts say you can protect yourself and prevent the spread of infection by:
+You can protect yourself and prevent the spread of infection by:

 - Refraining from touching your eyes, nose or mouth with unwashed hands.